hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### Gradle

 Gradle is a better Maven.
-It's based on Groovy so you get rid of the horrible XML and offers apparently a better way of managing dependencies.
+Similar to Maven, it uses conventions to accomplish the usual stuff with minimal configuration, but unlike Maven, supports both Groovy and Kotlin as domain-specific languages so you get rid of the horrible XML.
+It also had additional features around managing dependencies.

 I'm currently trying to use Gradle more.